Java - Create Custom Toggle Buttons

 The Final Result:

-Java Combobox With Images
+Java Combobox With Checkboxes

 What We Are Gonna Use In This Project: